We don’t support this browser anymore.

 Turbo-charging focus to renewables is a bold and admirable move.
 But the shift comes with a hefty dose of risk - they're not always reliable.
 To some degree, it's at the mercy of mother nature.

 That’s why more flexible gas-fired plants are still part of the energy mix.
 They complement the renewables segment well and are on hand to plug any shortfalls in energy output when adverse weather comes along.
+These assets were loss-making in the first half, but as the cold weather hits and energy demand rises, profitability is set to improve significantly in the second half.

 On the regulated networks side of things, SSE delivers electricity across Scotland and Southern England.
 This is classic utility territory - with revenues predictable and profits closely regulated.
 A portion of these regulated revenues are positively related to investment levels, and are also protected against inflation.
 However, the additional return isn't received until sometime after the service has been delivered and investment has been made, which can cause a drag on cash flows in the meantime.